Michaelninder/Michaelninder/DOMAINS.md

-# List of domains I own
+# List of domains I own and owned in the past

 - xp-craft.de  (EXPIRED)
 - darkangel-mc.de  (EXPIRED)